anarchy-ai/llm-speed-benchmark/README.md

 1. Complete the steps listed in the __Setup__ section.

-2. Set your parameters for the run in the config.json file.
-An example config.json file is provided, these are what the parameters mean:
+2. To configure your set, you need to create a json file with the following parameters (here is an example):
+    - NOTE: not every framework supports the same parameters
     ```
     {
       "model": "bigscience/bloom-560m",   # the model's path/repo on HuggingFace (https://huggingface.co/models)